Installation

 ```

-A *clean update* can also be done by deleting the repository first to make sure there are no cache issues.
-To do this, run:
+A *clean update* can also be done by deleting the repository beforehand to make sure there are no cache issues.
+To do this, we run:

 ```